aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/_index.md

 ## **How to Convert HTML**

-This section gives information on the list of supported HTML conversions and how to perform them using the [Converter](https://apireference.aspose.com/html/net/aspose.html.converters/converter) class that groups all low-level conversion operations in a single class to make them comfy and easy to use.
+This article gives information on the list of supported HTML conversions and how to perform them using the [Converter](https://apireference.aspose.com/html/net/aspose.html.converters/converter) class that groups all low-level conversion operations in a single class to make them comfy and easy to use.

 {{% alert color="primary" %}}